How Middle Age Runners Stay Injury Free

 - Increase your body’s capacity for recovery and healing.
 Don't just think about typical stressors like distance, speed and equipment like shoes.
 Consider changing nutritional, environmental and physchological stressors as well.
 The fact is, that traveling across the country, eating poorly, lack of sleep or enduring a lot of stress at your job can wear your body down and make it more susceptable to injury.

 If you are injured, I believe you need to learn how to work around the pain if you want to keep running.
 The rule of thumb I get from medical professionals whom I know well and trust, is that unless the injury is causing you to change your gait or compensate in some unusual way, you typically don’t have to stop running.
+However, ultimately, you need to trust your instincts.
+You may have to simply "back off" and engage in non-impact exercises like swimming, elliptical, rowing and stationary bike.
+A sports doctor, physical therapist or trainer can help assign some "safe" workouts.

 In these cases, you simply have to think through the issue or consult with a knowledgable coach to find a way that you can cut back on the stressors that may have caused the injury or pain in the first place.
 Identifying these creative solutions will help you speed the rate of healing without overdoing it.